 Special attention is given to collecting editions of the works of the Society's founder, Ignatius of Loyola, Jesuit biographies, and primary sources on Jesuit education.
 Original letters and manuscripts pertaining the Society's early modern development are actively sought and acquired.

-Burns Library also holds the records of Jesuit educational organizations, the papers of Massachusetts Congressman Robert Drinan, SJ, and other prominent Jesuits affiliated with Boston College, such as peacemaker, theologian, and author Raymond Helmick, and historian John F.X.
-Murphy.
+Burns Library also holds the records of Jesuit educational organizations, the papers of Massachusetts Congressman Robert Drinan, SJ, and other prominent Jesuits affiliated with Boston College, such as peacemaker, theologian, and author Raymond G. Helmick, SJ, and historian John F.X.
+Murphy, SJ.

 Other notable Jesuit holdings include papers of the family of poet Gerard Manley Hopkins and British Jesuit authors, editors and scholars, including Philip Caraman, Peter Hebbelthewaite, and Peter Levi.